-Unlike some appliances or kitchen tools that can’t really be effectively downsized beyond a useful point, like a toaster oven or microwave, a coffee maker doesn’t need to be huge or even be a machine to make the coffee you need to get through the day.
+Unlike some appliances or kitchen tools that aren’t very shrinkable, like a toaster oven or microwave, a coffee maker doesn’t need to be huge or even be a machine to make the coffee you need to get through the day.

-For one of the best small coffee makers, we recommend the Sboly Single Serve Coffee Maker Machine.
+For one of the best small coffee makers, we recommend the Mr. Coffee Five-Cup Mini Brew Switch Coffee Maker.

-It’s not the smallest coffee maker, but competing machines don’t get much smaller than this and few others can offer both ground coffee and capsule coffee at this friendly price point.
+It’s not the smallest coffee maker, but competing multi-cup machines don’t get much smaller than this, and few others can offer both freshly brewed coffee at this friendly price point.

-It’s 5.4 inches wide, 7.3 inches deep and 11.6 inches tall, so we’re confident that with a little bit of maneuvering — if any is needed at all — you’ll be able to find room for this small coffee maker.
+It’s 7.3 inches wide, 9.9 inches deep, and 10.7 inches tall, so we’re confident that with a little bit of maneuvering — if any is needed at all — you’ll be able to find room for this small coffee maker.